 Squirrel Monkey Forest

 The Squirrel Monkey forest is a walk-in enclosure with no nets between you and the monkeys.
-They were bouncing around everywhere and provided lots of giggles for the girls.
+These squirrel monkeys are the most abundant monkey species in the Amazon rainforest. they were bouncing around everywhere and provided lots of giggles for the girls.
 There are Rangers who ensure that there’s no monkey business!

 Keep an eye on the timing if this is a highlight for you to visit.
 When we were there, it was closed between 1 and 4pm.